Foods to Lower Your Stress Hormone (5:59)

-To help you avoid packing on the pounds when you’re stressed out, author and gynecologist Dr. Jen Ashton shares her foolproof secret weapons to help you cut out poor eating habits, fight stress, and lose weight.
+To help you avoid packing on the pounds when you’re stressed out, try these foolproof secret weapons to help you cut out poor eating habits, fight stress, and lose weight.
 The plan requires you to be somewhat strict Monday through Friday, but the weekends offer a little wiggle room from the dietary restrictions.

 Foods That Fight Stress